 Massive bad debts were created in financial institutions' loan portfolios, as corporate borrowers suffered serious losses due to declining land prices.
 As a result, shareholders' equity in financial institutions shrank.
 In 1997, large banks began to fail.
 In 1998 and 1999, the government injected public money into the banking sector to stabilize the financial system.

-Through the economic recovery starting at the beginning of 2002, the corporate sector, centering on export-related industries, became favorable based on a reflection of the steady recovery of the global economy, and shifted mainly with a bullish tone up until mid-2007.
+On the economic recovery phase starting at the beginning of 2002, the corporate sector, with export-related industries, as the central part, became favorable based on the steady recovery of the global economy, and shifted generally with a bullish tone up until mid-2007.

 At the start of 2008, the Japanese economy was faced with a standstill in its path to recovery as private consumption and investments in plant and equipment fell flat and so did production.
 This occurred against the backdrop of soaring crude petroleum and raw material prices and repercussions from the American subprime mortgage loan problem that, since mid-2007, rapidly clouded future prospects for the world economy further.
 In addition, the bankruptcy of the major American securities firm Lehman Brothers in September 2008 led to a serious financial crisis in Europe and the U.S.A.
 Japan was also affected by the yen's rise and the sudden economic contraction in the U.S.A. and other countries.
 Declining exports contributed to a large drop in production and a sharp rise in unemployment.

 Subsequently, the Japanese economy recovered with foreign demand and economic measures after April 2009, and came to a standstill starting around October 2010.
 In early 2011, however, it began to rally.
-The Great East Japan Earthquake that took place on March 11, 2011 and the nuclear power plant accident it caused weakened the economic recovery.
+The Great East Japan Earthquake taking place on March 11, 2011, and the nuclear power plant accident caused by it weakened the economic recovery.

 In order to achieve an early end to deflation and break free of economic stagnation, in January 2013, the government set forth its "three-arrows" strategy (also known as "Abenomics").

 The first "arrow" is "aggressive monetary policy".
-The Bank of Japan (BOJ) made it clear that it would set a consumer price index annual growth rate of two percent as a "price stabilization target".
+The Bank of Japan (BOJ) made it clear that it would set two percent annual growth rate of consumer price index as a "price stabilization target".
 The BOJ also introduced "quantitative and qualitative monetary easing" to double the monetary base over two years.